zinklan/secret-spot/README.md

 `cl_scoreboard_mp`

-a mod written by Imori which can hidden the network name & player ID on the scoreboard
+a file written by [Imori](https://twitter.com/Fall_Imori) which can hidden the network name & player ID on the scoreboard

 but don't effect on chat and obituaries